njordsoevik/GetRobots/README.md

 # GetRobots

 ## Description
-If you want to scrape a site with a bot/search-engine, you first have to be allowed to scrape the website.
+If you want to scrape a website with a bot/search-engine, you first have to be allowed to scrape the website.
 Site's lay out the restrictions for which pages these bots/search-engines can reach in their robots.txt file.
 Before creating this script, I would have to access a website's robots.txt file through a browser, and find my agent in the (sometimes) very large, unorganized file.
 This script automates the process of searching the robots.txt file for rules applying to my bot/search-engine.